dfinity/examples/motoko/minimal-counter-dapp/README.md

 ```

 #### count()
 The `count()` function increments the counter variable.
-This function is invoked when the user clicks the button on the frontend, or when the function is called through the Candid interface.
+This function is envoked when the user is clicking the button on the frontend, or when the function is called through the Candid interface.

 ```javascript
 public func count() : async Nat {